 - you are struggling to pay your debts.
 Here you can’t afford the monthly saving – missing payments, getting defaults and possibly CCJs would be massively worse for your credit score than any improvement from LOQBOX;

 - you want to save up an emergency fund you may well need during the year.
-That money needs to be in an easy access account – try a credit union or look at Chip or Plum, apps that help you to save.
+That money needs to be in an easy-access account – try a credit union or look at Plum – an app that helps you to save.